jmrphy/uk_govt_web_archive/articles/the_ideology_of_globalisation/the_ideology_of_globalisation.md

 ---
-title: The Ideology of Globalisation
+title: How Does the State Speak of Globalisation?
+A Quantitative Text-Mining Approach
 author:
 - name: Justin Murphy
   affiliation: University of Southampton
   email: j.murphy@soton.ac.uk
 date: April 2014
 abstract: Scholars argue that globalisation is strategically deployed by governments [@Hay:2011dh].
-This is the first large-N statistical analysis of this argument.
+This article is the first large-scale quantitative assessment of this argument, using text-mining and machine learning techniques to analyze how the government of the United Kingdom has deployed the term 'globalisation.'
+Specifically, this article exploits the newly released United Kingdom Government Web Archive to analyze a random sample of more than 60,000 web pages published across the entire UK government web system.
 ...